ModbusScope/ModbusScope/docs/pages/configuration.md

 * `f32b`: 32-bit float (IEEE 754)

+For coils and discrete inputs, the register type is ignored.
 The endianness of 32-bit registers can be configured per connection with the `32-bit little endian` setting in the connection settings dialog.
 The register type is ignored for coils and discrete inputs.

 ### Expressions